Sending Messages Ahead

 My engineering skills were developed through decades of research on physical models that fortuitously included failure.
 We searched for the weakest link.
 Thus, I matured in an environment where failure was a success.
 I came to see it differently, to see it as an honorable, logical, predictable outcome.
 To understand it as an equally likely outcome in life and to understand avoidance of failure in terms beyond civil engineering.

 I designed rock and soil stability systems based on what it would take to create failure …not what it would take to prevent it.
 I was successful in ascendency with several emerging technologies.
-But I challenged powerful paradigms and which was ultimately not allowed.
+But I challenged powerful paradigms, which was ultimately not allowed.
 For example, engineers can’t construct a GCS wall without formal equations which accurately predict behaviors.
 I can.
 They can’t.
 These equations cannot be produced at this time and perhaps never.
 I was eventually excluded from their world, their panels, their committees.

 So, I created my own engineering world.
 Luckily, Al Ruckman lives in parts of this nether land and enabled the successes that followed, including GSI!